 Schools do more than teach students to read and do math.
 Students also eat lunch together, go on field trips, and join school sponsored clubs and sports teams.
 These are called “non-academic” or “extracurricular” activities.
 Students with disabilities must have an equal chance to take part in these other school activities.

 This specifically can be found in the Individualized Education Program, usually under Supplementary Aids and Services.
-Michigan Department of Education also has technical guidance available on this section of the IEP.

-- Extracurricular Activities and Students with Disabilities PACER
+- Extracurricular Activities and Students with Disabilities

-- Extent of Nonparticipation NICHCY Legacy
+- Extent of Nonparticipation

-You can find more information about additional aspects of Access to General Education.
+Read more about Access to General Education.